I am a forgotten Jew.

 Should I blame myself?

 Perhaps we Jews from Arab countries accepted our fate too passively.
-Perhaps we failed to seize the opportunity to tell our story.
+Maybe we failed to seize the opportunity to tell our story.
 Look at the Jews of Europe.
 They turned to articles, books, poems, plays, paintings, and film to recount their story.
-They depicted the periods of joy and the periods of tragedy, and they did it in a way that captured the imagination of many non-Jews.
-Perhaps I was too fatalistic, too shell-shocked, too uncertain of my artistic or literary talents.
+They depicted the periods of joy and the periods of tragedy, and they did it in a way that also captured the imagination of many non-Jews.
+Perhaps I was too fatalistic, too shell-shocked, or just too uncertain of my artistic or literary talents.

 But that can’t be the only reason for my unsought status as a forgotten Jew.
-It’s not that I haven’t tried to make at least some noise; I have.
+It’s not that I haven’t tried to make at least some noise.
+I have.
 I’ve organized gatherings and petitions, arranged exhibitions, appealed to the United Nations, and met with officials from just about every Western government.
 But somehow it all seems to add up to less than the sum of its parts.
 No, that’s still being too kind.
 The truth is, it has pretty much fallen on deaf ears.